The Dome at America's Center: History

 In 1988, the football Cardinals left St. Louis for Phoenix, Arizona, leaving eastern Missouri without a National Football League team.
 Looking to re-enter the league, St. Louis proposed building a domed stadium for a team to play in and attaching the Dome to the convention center to expand convention center capacity.
 The funding for the project was accomplished via public bonds beginning in 1989.
 In 1991, St. Louis put in for an NFL expansion franchise for 1995 called the St. Louis Stallions and began construction on The Dome in 1992.
 However, in 1993, the league chose Charlotte, North Carolina, and Jacksonville, Florida, over St. Louis.

 After St. Louis came up short in its expansion bid, it appeared that the city might land a new team anyway.
 Advertising executive James Orthwein, a St. Louis native and member of the Busch family, bought the New England Patriots in 1992 from Victor Kiam to resolve a debt between the two men.
 The Patriots had long been in financial malaise since original owner Billy Sullivan, who was still the team president during Kiam's ownership, had squandered all of his net worth on a series of bad investments in the mid-1980s and was forced to sell the team to Kiam and Foxboro Stadium to Robert Kraft.
 Immediately upon purchase, Orthwein made it clear that he wanted to relocate the team from Foxborough, Massachusetts to St. Louis and was to leave New England at the end of the 1993 season.
 Orthwein's plans to move the team however were thwarted when Kraft refused to let Orthwein out of the long-term lease that he had secured from Kiam and Sullivan as part of his purchase of the stadium.
-Orthwein did not want to own the team if he could not move it, and Kraft initiated a hostile takeover that resulted in his purchase of the Patriots in 1994.
+Orthwein did not want to own the team if he could not move it, and Kraft initiated what amounted to a hostile takeover by making his own offer for the team.
+While Kraft was outbid by future Rams owner Stan Kroenke, Orthwein would have had to bear all relocation and legal expenses.
+With Kraft making it clear he would take the Patriots to court in order to enforce the lease, Orthwein sold the team to Kraft in 1994.